ahmedElghandour1/client-side-rendering_meta-in-server/README.md

 install `nodejs` then run `npm run i`.

-to up the server run `node ./server.js`
+to up the server install `npm i -g nodemon` then run `nodemon ./server.js`

+go to `localhost:3000/posts/:id` replace `:id` with a number from 0 to 5000

 ## Explaination: